C-section and pole dancing

 That said, not knowing anything about your current health, how your pregnancy and surgery went, or how active you were before and during your pregnancy, I'm afraid it would be irresponsible of me to give you a specific answer.

-, most women who have an uncomplicated pregnancy and c-section are able to start returning to their pre-pregnancy fitness activities around 6 weeks post-partum.
+As a general guideline, most women who have an uncomplicated pregnancy and c-section are able to start returning to their pre-pregnancy fitness activities around 6 weeks post-partum.
 However, it's very important that you check with your doctor or midwife to ensure that your incision is healing as expected, and that there are no unexpected complications resulting from your cesarian birth.

 In addition, you'll want to consider how you're feeling, not only in terms of physical healing, but with regards to your overall energy levels.